Haehnchen/crypto-trading-bot/README.md

         'trade': {
             'capital': 0.015, // this will buy 0.015 BTC
             'currency_capital': 50,  // this will use 50 EUR and buys the equal amount of BTC (example: BTC price 3000 use 50 EUR. will result in 0.016 BTC)
+            'balance_percent': 75,  // this will use 75 % of your exchange margin tradable balance.
+Currently implemented only on Bitfinex exchange.
         },
     })
 ```